 (e) Records in chambers (in camera).
 If the judge has a record made in chambers, that record will usually be included in the transcript, if one is ordered, even in a situation such as when the judge interviews a child outside the presence of the parties and counsel.
-That portion of the transcript is generally not considered confidential and is usually not sealed, even if the proceedings took place outside the presence of the parties and councerns about whether you should include an in camera discussion in the transcript, ask the judge.
+That portion of the transcript is generally not considered confidential and is usually not sealed, even if the proceedings took place outside the presence of the parties and counsel.
+If you have concerns about whether you should include an in camera discussion in the transcript, ask the judge.